 While we do not know what Jesus was writing, we know that the accusers did not stay and condemn the woman.
 One by one they disappeared, until Jesus was the only one still standing.

 Jesus asked her, “Has no one condemned you?"
 She said, "No one, Lord."
 (John 8:10)

 Jesus wanted her to see for herself the people condemning her had no power to condemn her, only Jesus, the one without sin, had this power.
 And Jesus said,

 Only God has the power to judge and condemn.
 And in Scriptures, God has shown us repeatedly He has chosen mercy.
-We are no better than this adulterous woman in God's eyes.
+But religious people love judging other people.
+God wants us to see we are no better than this adulterous woman in God's eyes.
 God extends His mercy to all who trust in Him.

 2. Jesus and the Unworthy Foreign Woman

 Jesus also gave hope to the desperate.
 In Matthew 15, a foreign woman who was despised by the local people approached Jesus, desperate for him to heal her daughter who was possessed by demons.
-She pleaded and begged while other people tried to send her away.
+She begged while other people tried to push her away.

 Jesus, however, knew this woman's heart.
 He tested her with a very strange statement:

 “It is not right to take the food from the children and give it to the dogs.”
 (Matthew 15:26)